BehdadSDP/Paper-Reading-Record-in-Computer-Vision/README.md

 # Paper-Reading-Record-in-Computer-Vision
-About I make this repo to record the papers.
+I make this repo to record the papers.
+## object detection